 This research was funded by ESRC IAA award number R/145185

 This blog post draws from a forthcoming chapter I have written for The Routledge Handbook of Landscape and Food that is edited by Josh Zeunert and Tim Waterman.
 The book will be published early in 2018.
 I am drawing on a section that focuses on the food desert concept in order to show how the standard interventions aiming to address food deserts does little to reconfigure the institutional forces that give rise to unjust foodscapes in the first instance.
 The excerpt closes by identifying some of the ways that food justice activists are tyring to address the problems.
+The full chapter is available here to download.
 Continue reading →

 I am increasingly interested in the ways in which various forms of public engagement can help facilitate change in our food systems.
 Certainly these forms of interaction throw up surprises both in terms of critical topical insights, but also in the ways they recalibrate what I understand as being accepted knowledge.

 My most recent effort at engagement is to host a hearing for the Fabian Society for a commission on Food and Poverty, which will take place on 27 January 2015.
 The aim of the commission is to influence government action on the topic of food poverty in the UK.
 My aim, is linked, but also to continue to create critical buzz and to further momentum around the work that is being done both in research but also the public sphere on the important topic of food poverty and to strengthen and extend the connectivities within the network of interested parties within the region.